AllisonjDias/Java-Marathon/README.md

 ## 🎯 Objectives

--Develop strong programming logic and analytical thinking using Java
+- Develop strong programming logic and analytical thinking using Java

-Build a foundation in automation and process optimization
+- Build a foundation in automation and process optimization

-Design and implement clean, maintainable, and scalable code
+- Design and implement clean, maintainable, and scalable code

-Apply core concepts such as:
+- Apply core concepts such as:

-Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP)

-Data structures and control flow
+- Data structures and control flow

-Modularity and code organization
+- Modularity and code organization

-Simulate real-world scenarios involving system reliability and efficiency
+- Simulate real-world scenarios involving system reliability and efficiency

-Continuously evolve towards engineering-level software development standards
+- Continuously evolve towards engineering-level software development standards

 ## 🛠 Repository Structure